thealihassanatif/Custom-Chrome-Startup-Page/README.md

 Restart Chrome and Enjoy.

-Now everytime You open chrome a startup page will appear.
+Now everytime You open chrome the custom startup page will appear.